 By the end of this phase, you would have taken your IAS mains exam.

 Post Mains exam

-After the UPSC mains exam you will have a couple of months before you get the results.
+After the UPSC mains exam, you will have a couple of months before you get the results.
 After the results are out and you find your name on the list put out by the UPSC, you can start honing your skills for the UPSC personality test.
 All this while, do not quit reading the daily newspaper.
-Improve your fitness, spend time doing your hobbies, watch relevant programs on the television, practice mock interviews, and be the best version of you.
+Improve your fitness, spend time doing your hobbies, watch relevant programs on the television, practise mock interviews, and be the best version of you.